lzkostina/Weather-Forecast/report.md

 #### LASSO Regression (5-fold with LassoCV)
 - **Approach**:
-  - LASSO regression was also tuned using 5-fold cross-validation with LassoCV.
+  - LASSO regression was also tuned using LassoCV with 5-fold cross-validation.
 - **Strength**:
   - Particularly useful for feature selection, as it tends to shrink coefficients of less important features to zero.
 - **Limitation**: